 Flowers aren’t just pretty, they also serve an important purpose.
 In this plant parts lesson, students will uncover the inner workings of flowers and the functions of their parts by dissecting their own flower.
 From there students will then be engaged in fun stories, demonstrations and games as they learn about pollinator preferences and pollen transfer in our conservatory and outdoor gardens.
 Get your class ready to buzz like the bees as they discover the antics and magic of pollination.
-(K-2nd) or (3rd-5th)
+(K-5th)

 To understand our world, one must understand how the ecosystems interact with each other.
 The world has many different ecosystems and each has their own unique biotic and abiotic factors.
 In this lesson, students will discover the difference between biomes and ecosystems, the two biomes we have in the conservatory, what charactersitc's plants (specifically the orchid) needs to thrive in the ecosystems they live in, and how symbiotic relationships work in the plant world.
-(3rd-5th) or (6th-8th)
+(3rd-8th)

 This 45 minute guided tour will included opportunities for you and your students to learn about the garden in a whole different way.
 Botanical Garden educational staff or volunteers will lead an interactive walking tour of the conservatory and outdoor gardens (weather permitting).
 Besides learning the history of the Botanical Garden, tour groups will have the opportunity to explore and interact with different exhibits while participating in a scavenger hunt along the way.
 (All Grades)

 In this unguided experience, educators have the opportunity to visit the Botanical Garden and deliver their own content.
 This is perfect for educators who wish to bring in students for drawing, photography, and other educationally-related field trips.
 Classes that participate in Independent Study programs receive their own 90 minute period without distraction from other schools.
 Other visitors may be present.
 Teachers are permitted to use their own lessons and materials.
-Please discuss the specifics of your Independent Study with our School and Youth Coordinator to learn how you can lead an Independent Study with your class.
+Please discuss the specifics of your Independent Study with our Youth Education Coordinator to learn how you can lead an Independent Study with your class.
 (All Grades)